mosip/mosip-onboarding/README.md

 This repository contains Postman collection to onboard partners on to MOSIP.

 * `run-onboard.sh`:  On board any partner.
-* `defult.sh`: On board default partners that are required to run a sandbox.
+* `default.sh`: On board default partners that are required to run a sandbox.

+## Docker
+Docker to run `default.sh` is created to facilitate easy onboarding during installion.
+Refer `docker-build.sh` and `docker-run.sh`.
+The scripts assume a Keycloak client `mosip-deployment-client` with necessary roles.
+Use this docker while isntall MOSIP on Kubernetes.
+The docker runs an HTTP server to view the reports.

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](LICENSE).